ssakarski/AoCchallenge/README.md

-# TestingGit
+# AoC challenge
-Testing Git and practicing old things.

-Also doing the Advent of Code callendar.
+Doing the Advent of Code callendar.